likawind/dspy/docs/docs/building-blocks/3-modules.md

 We'll assume you are already at least a little familiar with [DSPy signatures](https://dspy-docs.vercel.app/docs/building-blocks/signatures), which are declarative specs for defining the behavior of any module we use in DSPy.

 To use a module, we first **declare** it by giving it a signature.
 Then we **call** the module with the input arguments, and extract the output fields!
+Note that the `dspy.Predict` module now includes mechanisms to handle noise in outputs and truncate predictions to ensure cleaner results.

 ```python
 sentence = "it's a charming and often affecting journey."  # example from the SST-2 dataset.